mohammadsilwadi/reading-note-301/read14.md

 they gain a lot of experience before they go to college for computer science.

 ### What three take-a-ways do you have looking at this data
-1- male female ratio
++ male female ratio
-2-I think Indiegogo should provide information to other companies interested in equality 3-ceo ratio
++ I think Indiegogo should provide information to other companies interested in equality
++ ceo ratio

 ### When are diversity efforts most successful?
 when every body known the part that he of she must do